salomellabres/openduck/README.md

 ## OpenDUck usage

 Openduck can be used as a python library or as an executable.
 The executable provided is openduck, which is set up an entry point in the path.
-Alternatively you can use the openduck.py in scripts.
+Alternatively you can use the openduck.py in the scripts subdirectory.

 Openduck comes with several submodules to launch the different steps of Dynamic Undocking